 Update: I’ve since transferred my Verizon DRIP shares out of Computershare and into TD Ameritrade.
 Click here to read about the transfer process.
-Instead of opening new DRIPs, I now use Loyal3 to invest and pay no fees with as little as $10.
+Instead of opening new DRIPs, I now use Motif Investing to invest and pay as little as $4.95 per traded.
 Highly recommended.

 January 5th, 2014 will mark the 10 year anniversary of buying my first share of Verizon Communications (VZ).
 Verizon became the third core holding in my portfolio after Chevron (CVX) and Coca-Cola (KO).